davestewart/nuxt-areas/src/README.md

 ### What it does

-For Nuxt Areas, this runs a series of tasks which collate the files from the various areas, add them to the Nuxt build, and updated code Nuxt configuration.

-The tasks run in order are as follows:
+The module works through a set of tasks which are grouped and ordered as follows:

+Preparation:

 - **Options**:<br>
   Compiles options and paths needed for the upcoming tasks
 - **Areas**:<br>
-  Calls the [Areas Service](#areas-service) to generate a nested array of information about all areas
+  Calls the [Areas Service](#areas-service) to build a tree of information about all the areas

+Configuration:

+- **Watch**:<br>
+  Updates Nuxt's `options.watch` config with the paths of area config files, to trigger a rebuild when they change
 - **Folders**:<br>
   If any of the root level `components`, `layouts`, `pages` or `stores` folders have been moved to `areas/app` it updates Nuxt's `options.dir` config and stores a new Webpack alias value (for the next step)
 - **Aliases**:<br>
   If any Webpack aliases were generated, they are added to the build using `extendBuild()`
 - **Components**:<br>
   Updates Nuxt's `options.components` array with the path of `components` folders from all areas, so that components will be auto-imported.

+Generation:

 - **Routes**:<br>
   Calls the [Routes Service](#routes-service) to build the routes for all areas and adds them to the app using `extendRoutes()`
 - **Stores**:<br>
   Calls the [Store Service](#store-service) to get the stores for all areas, and adds them to the [plugin](#the-plugin) using `addPlugin()`

-- **Watch**:<br>
-  Updates Nuxt's `options.watch` config with the paths of area config files, to trigger a rebuild when they change
+Cleanup:

 - **Debug**:<br>
   Optionally calls the [Debug Service](#debug-service) to dump generated options and config to file to help with debugging